ijzer/cwbot-ndy/doc/readme.txt

 cwbot.modules.general.ChatLogModule - A module that keeps a running log of
 	all chats.
 Users can send a "!chatlog" chat to request the last few lines of chat sent in their channel, or "!chatlog CHANNELNAME" to see chats from another channel.
-This module also logs chats to text files in the log/ director.
+This module also logs chats to text files in the log/ directory.
 	Because of the way that chats work, this module should have the highest priority of any module, or replies from higher-priority modules will show up above their commands.
 This means that the ChatLogModule needs